This particular limb is even thinner and more unstable than the ones to be found in the Out on a Limb group of essays — of which it used to be a part.

 Sirius Black originally told us that Voldemort has been “in hiding” since that date.
 We might do well to dismiss this statement now, but it might not be a bad time to also reflect upon what kind of thing might send a wanted criminal into hiding, or, rather, deeper into hiding?

 It might be a good idea right about now to remember that Sirius Black also tells us that toward the end of the war Barty Crouch Sr, as Head of the DMLE, had authorized additional new powers to Aurors.
 Specifically the right to kill rather than capture.
-And that he authorized the use of Unforgivable curses against suspects..
+Also that he authorized the use of Unforgivable curses against suspects..

 To a great deal of public acclaim.